xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix performance issue with setup tab when contains large number of universes -- enh (keith)  Fix default model start channel to always be 1 channel after the model with the highest ending channel -- bug (keith)  Fix some text controls not updating associated sliders -- enh (keith)  Display in tooltip current effect being rendered in render progress dialog ... if it gets stuck you will know which effect is to blame
+   -- bug (keith)  Fix performance issue with setup tab when contains large number of universes -- enh (keith)  Fix default model start channel to always be 1 channel after the model with the highest ending channel -- bug (keith)  Fix some text controls not updating associated sliders -- enh (keith)  Display in tooltip current effect being rendered in render progress dialog ... if it gets stuck you will know
+                   which effect is to blame
+   -- enh (keith)  Fix #1010 - If user cancels nominating a valid show directory xLights should exit.
+   -- bug (keith)  Fix xSchedule incorrectly calculates virtual model end when checking if it fits within channel range -- bug (keith)  More improvements to number aware sorting which was not handling number sorts where more than the number
+                   component were different

-2018.2 Jan 14, 2018
+   -- bug (keith)  Circular model start channel references was hanging xLights 2018.2 Jan 14, 2018
    -- enh (dkulp)  Add House/Model preview and play controls to TouchBar -- update (dkulp) Change minimum OSX requirement to 10.10